prashant-DS/Ping-Pong/README.md

 # Ping-Pong
-A 2d ping-pong game developed in unity.
+A 2d ping-pong game developed in unity using C# language.
 Highlights-
 1. Wall mode for practice.
 2. Single player mode.